Complete the form to see how our attorneys may be able to assist you

 We are proud to have practitioners with vast experience in international employment law on our team.
 A number of our lawyers have served as in-house counsel for major international corporations, while others have practiced employment law in various countries.
 Still others have assisted companies with cross-border labor issues, including global labor relations matters, international compensation and benefits issues, multijurisdictional data privacy projects and global workforce reductions.

-Littler’s offices now span four continents – North America, South America, Europe and Asia – and include teams in: Austria, Belgium, Brazil (correspondent counsel), Canada, Colombia, Costa Rica, the Dominican Republic, El Salvador, France, Germany, Guatemala, Honduras, Ireland, Italy, Mexico, the Netherlands, Nicaragua, Norway, Panama, Poland, Singapore, Spain, the United Kingdom, the United States and Venezuela.
+Littler’s offices now span four continents – North America, South America, Europe and Asia – and include teams in: Belgium, Brazil (correspondent counsel), Canada, Colombia, Costa Rica, Denmark, the Dominican Republic, El Salvador, France, Germany, Guatemala, Honduras, Ireland, Italy, Mexico, the Netherlands, Nicaragua, Norway, Panama, Poland, Portugal, Singapore, Spain, Switzerland, the United Kingdom, the United States and Venezuela.
 The firm’s global capabilities also include lawyers who are qualified practitioners in Australia, China, India, Japan, New Zealand and South Africa, among other countries.
 They often work with leading attorneys in jurisdictions worldwide to provide clients global legal services with a single point of contact.

 We provide advice on international matters including: